 53 Of Mice and Men Quotes With Page Numbers

-This collection captures the soul of George and Lennie’s doomed dream, organized by chapter with page numbers, guiding you straight to the heart of the novella’s power.
+This collection captures the soul of George and Lennie’s doomed dream.
+Organized by chapter and enriched with thematic insights and analysis snippets, these quotes guide you straight to the heart of the novella’s enduring power and bleak beauty.

-Walk alongside Candy, Crooks, and Curley’s wife as their words reveal the crushing weight of isolation and the dangerous, sometimes fatal, need for connection.
+Walk alongside Candy, Crooks, Slim, and Curley’s wife as their words reveal the crushing weight of isolation, the seductive danger of hope, and the harsh realities of a world that offers little mercy.

-Illustration evoking Of Mice and Men farm setting at dusk with text overlay 'Of Mice and Men Quotes With Page Numbers'
+Stylized illustration of a rural farm scene at dusk, evoking the setting of Of Mice and Men, with the text overlay 'Of Mice and Men Quotes With Page Numbers' prominently displayed.

 Chapter 1: Dreams Take Root by the Salinas River